Indonesia sets tariff ranges for online car-hailing services

 ($1 = 13,325.00 rupiah)

-(Reporting by Agustinus Beo Da Costa and Eveline Danubrata; Editing by Mark Potter)
+(Reporting by Agustinus Beo Da Costa and Eveline Danubrata; Editing by Mark Potter and Muralikumar Anantharaman)